NullArray/NetSet/README.md

 This will install and configure everything you'll need for NetSet to function properly.

 ### Update

+From now on NetSet will install `veracrypt` and `pwgen` and provide automated features related to those utilities.

 Using `sudo` to start the script will execute every operation within the script as root, this means you won't be prompted for your `sudo` password when an operation requires elevated privileges.
 However all items written by NetSet will consequently be owned by root as well, including backup directories.
 Last but not least; when considering security implications, it is not recommended to run everything with super user privileges.